great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

     Your data context with this configuration version uses validation_operators, which are being deprecated.
 Please consult the V3 API migration guide https://docs.greatexpectations.io/docs/guides/miscellaneous/migration_guide#migrating-to-the-batch-request-v3-api and update your configuration to be compatible with the version number 3.
     (This message will appear repeatedly until your configuration is updated.)

-Detected legacy config version (3.0) so will try to use default Checkpoint store.
+Checkpoint store named "checkpoint_store" is not a configured store, so will try to use default Checkpoint store.
   Please update your configuration to the new version number 3.0 in order to use the new "Checkpoint Store" feature.
   Visit https://docs.greatexpectations.io/docs/guides/miscellaneous/migration_guide#migrating-to-the-batch-request-v3-api to learn more about the upgrade process.
 ++====================================++